kaedroho/wagtail/docs/topics/pages.rst

 These allow editing of model fields.
 The ``FieldPanel`` class will choose the correct widget based on the type of the field, though ``StreamField`` fields need to use a specialised panel class.

- - :class:`~wagtail.admin.edit_handlers.FieldPanel`
+ - :class:`~wagtail.edit_handlers.FieldPanel`
- - :class:`~wagtail.admin.edit_handlers.StreamFieldPanel`
+ - :class:`~wagtail.edit_handlers.StreamFieldPanel`

 **Structural**

 These are used for structuring fields in the interface.

- - :class:`~wagtail.admin.edit_handlers.MultiFieldPanel` - For grouping similar fields together
+ - :class:`~wagtail.edit_handlers.MultiFieldPanel` - For grouping similar fields together
- - :class:`~wagtail.admin.edit_handlers.InlinePanel` - For inlining child models
+ - :class:`~wagtail.edit_handlers.InlinePanel` - For inlining child models
- - :class:`~wagtail.admin.edit_handlers.FieldRowPanel` - For organising multiple fields into a single row
+ - :class:`~wagtail.edit_handlers.FieldRowPanel` - For organising multiple fields into a single row

 **Chooser**

 ``ForeignKey`` fields to certain models can use one of the below ``ChooserPanel`` classes.
 These add a nice modal chooser interface, and the image/document choosers also allow uploading new files without leaving the page editor.

- - :class:`~wagtail.admin.edit_handlers.PageChooserPanel`
+ - :class:`~wagtail.edit_handlers.PageChooserPanel`
  - :class:`~wagtail.contrib.images.edit_handlers.ImageChooserPanel`
  - :class:`~wagtail.contrib.documents.edit_handlers.DocumentChooserPanel`
  - :class:`~wagtail.snippets.edit_handlers.SnippetChooserPanel`